bldavies/bldavies.com/content/blog/2022-04-08-echo-chambers-useful/index.md

 Thus, polarization lowers welfare *despite* segregation, rather than *because* of it.
 The authors summarize this point nicely:

-> "One could think of echo chambers as society’s (decentralized) defense mechanism against polarization.
+> "One could think of echo chambers as society's (decentralized) defense mechanism against polarization.
 > Like fever in a human body, segregation occurs as the effect of an underlying problem, and its presence hence indicates that polarization is at problematic levels.
 > Echo chambers, and segregation more generally, are hence a symptom of polarization.
 > And just like artificially lowering fever, treating the symptom without addressing the cause can in fact exacerbate the situation.